There is just so much information out there!

 Wondering where to find a particular plant?
 This searchable database of plants and nurseries identifies sources for over 81,000 plants and access information for over 2,700 nurseries in North America.
 Also find links to more information on some plants including photographs, regional information, and literature citations on external websites.
 Search by individual nursery, or by scientific or common plant name.

-The product of a partnership between The Morton Arboretum, the Chicago Botanic Garden, and the Field Museum of Natural History, this virtual Chicagoland herbarium includes plant data from over 80,000 digitized speciments.
 Learn about fungal diversity in the region, plant diversity in wetlands, plant taxonomy and naming, or just browse through the collections and photographs.
 The vascular plants and fungi databases are searchable by scientific or common name, location, habitat, or collector.